 In Biscayne National Park, one of the best national parks in Florida, you can take a boat tour of the mysterious community.
 The ride to get there lasts an hour, but the sight of the Miami skyline makes it worth it.
 You can even see native Florida animals like sea turtles!

 You are free to charter your own boat as well!
 Try Monty’s in Coconut Grove or Haulover Marina in North Miami Beach.
 Be advised the area around Stiltsville can be difficult to navigate.
 With only one deep channel running through the houses, pay attention close attention to markers.

-Built in 1982, the Wat Buddharangsi, or Thai Temple is a Theravada Buddhist Temple that services the Miami community.
-On five acres of land, the temple is one of the most serene things to do in Miami, Florida.
+Built in 1982, the Wat Buddharangsi, or Thai Temple, is a Theravada Buddhist Temple that services the Miami community.
+On five acres of land, the temple is one of the most serene best things to do in Miami, Florida.

-Composed of five buildings (a religious hall, an all purpose building, two classrooms, and a bell tower), visitors will be met with an inner peace when entering the grounds.
+Composed of five buildings (a religious hall, an all-purpose building, two classrooms, and a bell tower), visitors will be met with inner peace when entering the grounds.
 The symmetry in the architecture along with the gold trim will leave you breathless.

 Visitors are always welcome to visit the Temple!
 If you are seeking peace of mind or simply want to learn more about Thai culture, the monks and regular patrons of the Temple will eagerly help you.

 To get a full and comprehensive taste of Miami’s culture and atmosphere, head to the city’s Design District!
-A creative neighborhood, this is one of the best things to do in Miami.
+A creative neighborhood, this is one of the best activities in Miami.

-One of the best free things to do in Miami, simply walk through the area and take in the abstract sculptures and fountains.
+One of the best free things to do in Miami is simply walking through the area and taking in the abstract sculptures and fountains.